-This classic, vegan Roasted Butternut Squash Sauce with sage is a delicious accompaniment to your favorite pasta!
-It’s healthy, surprisingly easy to make and need I say absolutely delicious!
+This creamy vegan Butternut Squash Sauce with sage is a quick and easy, delicious accompaniment to your favorite pasta!
+It’s healthy, customizable, and need I say simply delicious!

-The flavor profile of this Butternut Squash + Sage Sauce is both sweet & savory, and the warm fall color of this delicious pasta sauce will brighten those dreary winter days.
-It’s a cozy combination that’s perfect for an easy weeknight meal, and I think you’ll enjoy it time and time again!
+The warm fall color of this delicious pasta sauce will brighten those dreary winter days.
+And I think you’ll enjoy it time and time again!

-- Shallot.
-This mild onion has a hint of garlic and is a perfect addition to this squash pasta sauce.
+- Shallot – This mild onion has a hint of garlic and is a perfect addition to this squash pasta sauce.
 Sub with 1 small onion.

-- Red pepper flakes.
-For a slight addition of heat, feel free to omit it if you prefer.
+- Red pepper flakes – Adds a slight addition of heat, but feel free to omit it if you prefer.

-- Vegetable broth.
-I use 1/4 to 1/2 teaspoon of Better Than Bouillon Vegetable Base (affiliate link) with water for my veg broth.
-It adds lots of flavor without too much sodium and the jar lasts a long time!
+- Vegetable broth – I used ½ teaspoon of Better Than Bouillon Vegetable Base (affiliate link) with water for my veg broth.
+It adds lots of flavor and allows me to control the sodium!

 How To Make Butternut Squash Sauce